-As the days get warmer and longer, help children stay safe by following these simple tips.
-Obtain written permission from parents or guardians to administer medicine, lotions, or sprays.
+As the days get warmer and longer, help #children_stay_safe by following these simple tips.

 - Supervise children at all times during water play and never leave them unattended near water, even if they know how to swim.

 - Ensure that children wear appropriate safety gear when using bikes, scooters, or skateboards, such as helmets and knee and elbow pads.

 - Teach children about stranger danger and how to stay safe when outside.
 Make sure they know not to talk to strangers and to immediately tell a trusted adult if someone makes them feel uncomfortable or scared.

 - Stay aware of potential heat-related illnesses, such as heat exhaustion and heatstroke.
 If a child shows signs of overheating, such as dizziness or nausea, move them to a cool, shaded area and give them plenty of water to drink.
 Call a doctor if the symptoms persist.